Services and Activities Fees Committee

 - The Chair and Vice Chair share responsibility to facilitate communication between students, faculty, and staff within the UW Bothell campus community.

-G. Minutes shall be taken at all meetings of the Committee and shall be publicly posted no later than five-calendar days after the meeting minutes are approved.
+- Minutes shall be taken at all meetings of the Committee and shall be publicly posted no later than five-business days after the meeting minutes are approved.
 Said minutes shall include the results of every action item taken by the Committee.

 Section 3.
 Committee Meetings